macCesar/ti.youtube/README.md

 It returns the **Video ID**, or `false` if it cannot find any.

 ### getVideoDetails()
-When you call `init` or `getUrlByVideoId` the data returned it's also store in a local variable inside of the module, you can retreive it at any moment by calling getVideoDetails() helper function.
+When you call `init` or `getUrlByVideoId` the data returned it's also store in a local variable inside the module, you can retreive it at any time by calling the `getVideoDetails()` helper function.

 > **[Here's an example of the returned data](https://github.com/macCesar/ti.youtube/blob/master/videoDetails.md)**

 ### Google API Key
 `ti.youtube` uses a publicly available `INNERTUBE_API_KEY`.
 But if you want to, you can provide your own [Google API Key](https://support.google.com/googleapi/answer/6158862) with [YouTube Data API v3](https://support.google.com/googleapi/answer/6158841?hl=en&ref_topic=7013279) enabled.

-### Setting your own Google API Key globally
+### Setting your own Google API Key
 You can place it as a property in your project’s `tiapp.xml` file:
 ```xml
 <property name="googleApiKey" type="string">PLACE-YOUR-GOOGLE-API-KEY</property>